pjtunstall/brainfuck/README.md

 # Usage

 Assuming you have [Go](https://go.dev/) installed, clone this repo and navigate into it, then enter `go run .
 "Insert Brainfuck instructions here!"` in your terminal to build and run in one step.
+Optionally follow this with a positive number, representing a timeout in seconds: `go run .
+"Insert Brainfuck instructions here!"
+10`.

-Alternatively, compile the source code once and for all with `go build`, then run the resulting executable file with `.\brainfuck "Insert Brainfuck instructions here!"` on macOS or Linux, or `brainfuck.exe "Insert Brainfuck instructions here!"` on Windows.
+Alternatively, compile the source code once and for all with `go build`, then run the resulting executable file with `./brainfuck "Insert Brainfuck instructions here!"` on macOS or Linux, or `brainfuck.exe "Insert Brainfuck instructions here!"` on Windows.

 See [Wikipedia](https://en.wikipedia.org/wiki/Brainfuck#Language_design) for a guide to the eight commands in the Brainfuck instruction set.